CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Experiments

 \paragraph{Datasets.} We conduct extensive experiments on publicly available datasets, specifically including Energy~\cite{liu2024time}, ETT (4 subsets)~\cite{zhou2021informer}, Environment (abbreviated as Environ.)~\cite{liu2024time}, Exchange~\cite{wu2021autoformer}, Health~\cite{liu2024time}, Wind~\cite{li2022generative}, and Solar~\cite{lai2018modeling}.
 Detailed statistics are summarized in Table~\ref{tab:datasets}.
 To clearly illustrate the practical scenarios and scale of these datasets, the table provides an overview of each dataset’s domain, the number of samples, and the number of variables per sample.
 A more comprehensive description can be found in Appendix~\ref{sec:dataset description}.

-\paragraph{Baselines.} To ensure a comprehensive evaluation, we compare our method with eight representative baselines spanning three major categories.
-First, for LLM-based methods, we select LLM4TS~\cite{chang2025llm4ts}, which fine-tunes a pre-trained LLM using multi-scale temporal encoding, and Time-LLM~\cite{jin2023time}, which reprograms frozen LLMs to align time series data with textual prototypes.
-Second, we select generative-based methods such as FlowTS~\cite{hu2024flowts}, CDPM~\cite{zhang2024conditional} and CSDI~\cite{tashiro2021csdi}.
-FlowTS constructs a continuous probability path using flow-matching, CDPM employs conditional diffusion probabilistic models, and CSDI uses a conditional score-based diffusion process to model the data distribution.
-Third, we compare with transformer-based methods, including TimeDART~\cite{wang2024timedart}, PatchTST~\cite{nie2022time} and Autoformer~\cite{wu2021autoformer}.
+\paragraph{Baselines.} To ensure a comprehensive evaluation, we compare our method with thirteen representative baselines spanning three major categories.
+First, for LLM-based methods, we select TokenCast~\cite{tao2025values}, LLM4TS~\cite{chang2025llm4ts} and Time-LLM~\cite{jin2024time}.
+TokenCast adopts an autoregressive next-token prediction, LLM4TS adapts pre-trained LLMs using two-stage fine-tuning, and Time-LLM reprograms frozen LLMs.
+Second, we select generative-based methods such as FlowTS~\cite{hu2024flowts}, CDPM~\cite{zhang2025conditional} and TimeGrad~\cite{rasul2021autoregressive}.
+FlowTS constructs a continuous probability path using flow-matching, CDPM employs conditional diffusion probabilistic models, and TimeGrad adopts the integration of an autoregressive framework with denoising diffusion models.
+Third, we compare with deep-based methods, including ConvTimeNet~\cite{cheng2025convtimenet}, TimeDART~\cite{wang2025timedart}, iTransformer~\cite{liu2024itransformer}, TimesNet~\cite{wu2022timesnet}, PatchTST~\cite{nie2022time}, DLinear~\cite{zeng2023transformers} and Autoformer~\cite{wu2021autoformer}.
 Further details are provided in Appendix~\ref{app:baselines}.

 \paragraph{Implementation Details.} In the experiments, for all datasets, we set the look-back window length to $L = 96$ and the predicted window length with $H \in \{12, 24, 36, 48\}$.
 We report two widely used forecasting metrics: mean squared error (MSE) and mean absolute error (MAE).
 Our backbone architecture is initialized with the pre-trained Qwen3-0.6B model parameters for both the encoder and decoder.
 For the continuous flow-matching mechanism, we adopt a linear noise scheduler, which naturally matches our straight-trajectory formulation and enables efficient one-step sampling at inference time.
-A more comprehensive implementation details can be found in Appendix~\ref{app:implementation}.
+More comprehensive implementation details can be found in Appendix~\ref{app:implementation}.